SaumitraTandon/Polynomial-Regression/README.md

 # Polynomial Regression

 This repository contains code for implementing polynomial regression on a dataset of position levels and corresponding salaries.
-The code is written in Python and uses the scikit-learn library.
+The code is written in Python & R and uses the scikit-learn library.

 ## Code Explanation